 When a Stanford University School of Medicine study compared four popular diets, Atkins was declared the most effective in terms of both weight loss, cholesterol, and blood pressure.
 However, another study found that while low-carb eating offered better weight loss results after six months, outcomes didn’t change much after the one-year mark.
 So, is Atkins healthy?
 If this question is on your mind, the answer all depends on your unique health goals.
 If you’re looking to lose weight and improve your overall health, Atkins may be a smart diet to experiment with.
 If you have any questions, schedule an appointment with your health care provider to discuss the best options for you!

-If a low-carb diet is in your future, keto and Atkins both offer benefits, but if you don’t feel ready to make an informed decision just yet, ask your doctor to weigh in to make a plan that works for you!
+If a low-carb diet is in your future, keto and Atkins both offer benefits, but if you don’t feel ready to make an informed decision just yet, ask your doctor to more about the differences between to keto and Atkins so you can make a plan that works for you!

 For more, check out our ultimate guide to the keto diet!